explodinglabs/iko/README.md

 [commands](/COMMANDS.md) for creating and performing migrations.
 For example, to create an `api` schema, you'd type `ply create-schema api`.

-Combine commands into a [script](#migration-scripts) to define an entire database structure at once.
+Combine the commands into a [script](#scripting) to define an entire database structure at once.

 ## Installation